ServerKite/bench.sh/README.md

 - GNU wget tool
 - Python

+### Theory & Practice

+Before pushing a new version or fixing some bits of codes, we usually take the script for a test drive.
+We utilized a few VPS providers, virtualizations and linux distributions.

+- RamNode (Atlanta, Georgia) OpenVZ SSD VPS with Debian 32-bit
+- prgmr (San Jose, California) Xen VPS with CentOS 32-bit

 ### Colourful Suggestions & Ideas
-Suggestions on making this script better are more then welcome.
-Would love to hear possible ways of improving the codes and structure.
+Would love to hear possible ways of improving the codes, structure and aerodynamics.

-### Transparency
+### Paper Transparency
 ServerKite's bench.sh is a simple script based on Argiris Kamaras's linux server info script.